kobo/groovyserv/doc/README.en.txt

 Differences
 ================

 * You can't use multiple different current directory concurrentry.
-If execute two or more groovy client at the same time, and assign different current directry like follwing, using subshell, the current directory specified for groovyclient that started after overwrite before one.
+  If execute two or more groovy client at the same time, and assign different current directry like follwing, using subshell expression, it raises an exception.

   $ groovyclient  ... | (cd /tmp; groovyclient .. )

 * A static variable is shared by each groovy program executions.
 For instance, the system property is shared.